markburgess/Cellibrium/RobIoTs/CGNgine/README.md

 Because the refactored development of CFEngine has tied concepts, methods, and libraries together in a complex mesh, it is difficult to disentangle the new from the old at this stage, so I will not attempt to do so as long as the code is considered experimental.
+Many areas seem in urgent need of simplification, but this is currently beyond my capacity.

 ## Relationship to CFEngine 2 and 3